ssmereka/art/README.md

 A torrent client is required to actually download torrent files.
 There are many to choose from, however ART will automatically install and configure the [Deluge](http://deluge-torrent.org/) client for you.
 Once ART is installed you will be able to add torrent files to Deluge via a website, desktop client, and/or a chrome plugin.

 ## Web Client
-The easiest way to use Deluge is the web client because you can add torrents from anywhere.
+The easiest way to use Deluge is with the web client.
+Follow this [guide](https://github.com/ssmereka/art/wiki/Web-Client) to get started using it.

-1. Enter your pi's IP address into any browser.  `http://192.168.1.102:58846`
-2. Login using your deluge password.
-(The default password is:  deluge)
-3. Use the connection manager to add your pi as a host.
-4. Finally connect to your pi.

 ## Chrome Plugin
 Want to send all magnetic links and torrent files you click on to your pi?
 Install the [Deluge Siphon](https://chrome.google.com/webstore/detail/delugesiphon/gabdloknkpdefdpkkibplcfnkngbidim?hl=en) plugin.